19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 18. Explore Gold Rush Town

 Go down memory lane learning about Fairbanks’ gold rush history with Gold Dredge 8.
-This fun walking tour starts sometime in May through mid-September (temperatures hover around 50ºF by September).
+This fun walking tour runs from May through mid-September (temperatures hover around 50ยบF by September).
 Try your hand at gold panning and take home the gold you pan.

 Location: 1803 Old Steese Hwy N, Fairbanks, AK 99712